yash14023/Library-Management/README.md

 After that there is a
 ReusableTable.jsx
 A versatile and reusable component used across the entire project to display various types of data in a tabular format.
 This component handles functionalities like searching, selection, and editing, making it a central piece for data presentation within the application.

+Backend Overview
+Flask API: The backend is built using Flask, which serves as the API layer for the React frontend.
+It handles various operations such as CRUD operations for books, members, and transactions, as well as custom operations like issuing books or recording returns.

+MySQL Database: The data is stored in a MySQL database, with tables likely representing entities like Books, Members, and Transactions.
+Flask interacts with this database to store and retrieve information as required by the frontend.